 - The Grandeur: Brilliant low-end warmth

 - Steinway Piano: Logic’s best piano, well-rounded sound

 - Korg M1: Classic deep house sound

-- TruePianos: Perhaps the cleanest & organic pianos here
+- TruePianos: Perhaps one of the cleanest and organic pianos out there

 - Nexus Pianos: Our favorite presets are the Ballad Grand Piano (nice organic piano), the Dance Piano 2K7 (mimics Korg M1 nicely) and Ibiza (this is essentially Avicii’s piano)